 4. Allow Apache through Firewall

-It may sound complex but it's the easiest part when configuring a web server.
+It may sound complex but it's the easiest part when configuring an Apache web server.
 Yep, a single is all you need:

 sudo ufw allow "Apache Full"

 This is similar to what I explained just above.
 Where you're required to use

 sudo ufw allow "NGINX Full"

 But what about deleting rules that are no longer required?
 It's quick and easy.

 You can always check which ports are open to verify.

 The best way to delete UFW rules is to list them with numbers so we can have a better idea of what to delete and whatnot.